denten-books/plain-text/main.md

 literary production, dissemination, and consumption.
 The transition from mechanical typewriter to electrical word processor precisely couples code as content and code as control.

+"An [algorithm] is therefore a mysterious thing, simply because in it the social character of men's [agreements] appears to them as an objective character stamped upon the product of those [agreements]."
+"There it is a definite social relation between men, that assumes, in their eyes, the fantastic form of a relation between things."
+"The relations connecting the [agreements] of one individual with that of the rest appear, not as direct social relations between individuals at work, but as what they really are, material relations between person and social relations between things." [@marx-english, 321] "These quantities vary continually, independently of the will, foresight and action of the producers.
+To them, their own social action takes the form of the action of objects, which rule the producers instead of being ruled by them."
+To strip the "mystical veil," algorithms as contracts between "freely associated men [@marx-english, 327]."
+Necromancy.

+Hijack the whole conversation from the

+Derrida "If one follows the letter of the text, the critique of the ghost or of spirits would thus be the critique of a subjective representation and an abstraction, of what happens in the head, of what comes only out of the head, that is, of what stays there, in the head, even as it has come out of there, out of the head, and survives outside the head [@derrida_specters_2012, 215]."

+In religion people make their empirical world into an entity that is only conceived, imagined, that confronts them as something foreign [@marx_collected_1976, 159].

+imagined commodity =
+algorithm labor = contracts, agreements

 ## Chapter 3: Phenomenology of a Photocopier
 `content, matter, form`